 In this section we apply the proposed rank-adaptive step-truncation algorithms to a Fokker-Planck equation with space-dependent drift and constant diffusion, and demonstrate their accuracy in predicting relaxation to statistical equilibrium.
-It is well-known that the Fokker--Planck equation describes the evolution of the probability density function (PDF) of the state vector solving the It\^o stochastic differential equation (SDE)
+As is well-known, the Fokker-Planck equation describes the evolution of the probability density function (PDF) of the state vector solving the It\^o stochastic differential equation (SDE)

 Here, $\bm X_t$ is the $d$-dimensional state vector, $\bm \mu(\bm X_t)$ is the $d$-dimensional drift, $\sigma$ is a constant drift coefficient and $\bm W_t$ is an $d$-dimensional standard Wiener process.
-The Fokker--Planck equation that corresponds to \eqref{Ito_SDE} has the form
+The Fokker-Planck equation that corresponds to \eqref{Ito_SDE} has the form

 where $f_0(\bm x)$ is the PDF of the initial state $\bm X_0$.
 In our numerical demonstrations, we set $\sigma = 2$,